 What types of flu vaccines are recommended for people with cancer?

 People with cancer have to be careful about the type of flu vaccine they get.
 There are 2 main forms of flu vaccines:

 - Live vaccines are made of weakened live virus and given as a nasal spray – people with cancer should NOT get the nasal spray vaccine.

 - Inactivated vaccines are made of dead virus.
 They are given as a shot.

 People with cancer should get the flu shots, NOT the nasal spray.
 Even a very weak live virus might cause illness in a person whose immune system is weak from cancer treatment.

-Family members between the ages of 2 and 49 can get the nasal spray unless the patient needs extra protection from germs.
+Family members between the ages of 2 and 49 can get the nasal spray (at least during some flu seasons) unless the patient needs extra protection from germs.
 For example, household members should not get the nasal spray if a family member recently got a stem cell or bone marrow transplant or is getting high-dose chemotherapy.
 (These treatments greatly weaken the immune system.)